WhitestormJS/whitestormjs.github.io/source/includes/_extras.md

 Loop will be executed each frame we render world.
 As a loop handler we pass a function that receives a `THREE.Clock` object.
 This class can be used in animations and smooth transitions of position for example.

+There is also a shorthand to not to write `world.addLoop(loop)` each time.
+You can simply start loop and add it to world at the same time by passing world as a parameter: `loop.start(world)`.

 ## List